|

 and funeral/memorial.
 It

-can also be considerably less expensive
+can also be considerably less expensive than

-body is moved directly to the crematorium
+creamtion where the body is moved to the crematorium

-after death). |
+immediately after death. |

 |